petescode/homelab/kvm-cockpit/index.md

     nmcli connection up kvmbr1
   You should now see both kvmb1 and enp62s0u1 (in my case) as green
     nmcli connection show
+  Now you should be able to reconnect to Cockpit at the IP address you provided